Help...My Baby Has Their Days and Nights Mixed Up

 Tip #2: Sooth them back to sleep

 It's a survival instinct that babies will wake up often or not sleep as deeply as you would.
-However, sometimes they just need resettled.
-When you hear them stir, before you pick them up (if that's not in your plan), pat them, sing to them, put on music or rock their crib.
+However, sometimes they just need resettled or are stuck in a habit rut of waking constantly.
+When you hear them stir, before you pick them up (if that's not in your plan), pat them, sing to them, put on music, shush them or rock their crib.
 This can help them resettle and often they will go back to sleep for a little longer.
 As they get older they learn to stretch out their sleeping lengths.

 Tip #3: Have your Postpartum Doula do the soothing